learn-co-curriculum/sinatra-restful-routes-readme/README.md

 ```

-<a href='https://learn.co/lessons/sinatra-restful-routes-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-restful-routes-readme' title='RESTful Routes'>RESTful Routes</a> on Learn.co and start learning to code for free.</p>